kiranDevOpsEngineer/MyDevOps/README.md

 # MyDevOps
 this is my first repository
-my name is Ravi kiran
+my name is Ravi Kiran
+how to be a developer